ironhack-labs/lab-wiki-countries/README.md

   - Use a CSS framework to style a React application.

   <br>

   <hr>

 </details>

 ## Introduction

-After spending too much time on GitHub, you found a [JSON dataset of countries](https://ih-countries-api.herokuapp.com/countries), and you decided to use it to create your Wikipedia of countries!
+After spending too much time browsing online you found a [Countries API](https://ih-countries-api.herokuapp.com/countries), that provides data about all the countries in the world, and you decided to use it to create your Wikipedia of countries! :earth_asia:

 <p align="center">
   <img src="https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/labs/lab-wiki-countries-1.gif" alt="Example - Finished LAB" />
 </p>

 <br>